tango-controls-hdbpp/PyHdbppPeriodicArchiver/README.rst

 - Reset():
 	Executes an Stop and sets the state INIT.

+- AttributeAveragePeriod(attribute):
+	This command returns the average insert period calculated for an attribute

 - AttributeData(attribute):
 	Returns dictionary converted to string with the configuration for the selected attribute